 Consistent device paths are supported on instances when all of the following things are true:

-- The instance was created using an Oracle-provided image.
+- The instance was created using a platform image.

 - The image is a Linux-based image.

 - The image was released in November 2018 or later.
 For specific version numbers, see Image Release Notes.